To gain this award the following requirements must be completed:

 Be a member of Explorer Scouts for at least six months.

-Complete two activities from the International, Environment and Values list.
+Complete two activities from the International, Community and Values list.
 The two activities should come from different areas.

 Hold the Bronze Duke of Edinburgh Award, or complete the four Platinum Scout Challenges, which are: